hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 It exhibited more predictable behavior in our benchmark.
 After the aggregation stage we first reduce the output to every millionth key-value pair and then send it to the logger.
-We used one billion data items and used a keyset of half a billion.
+We used one billion data items and a keyset of half a billion.

-Same as on single-node, we tested both this pipeline, with a garbage-free aggregation, and one with garbage producing aggregation.
+Same as on single-node, we tested both this pipeline, with a garbage-free aggregation, and a modified one with garbage-producing aggregation.

 ### Three-Node Cluster Benchmark: The Results